 A program intended to -bridge the gap between a student's prior work and the background required for the program he/she is entering.
-Typically such a program would be needed by students entering graduate business education where the student's undergraduate major was in an area other than business, or graduate of engineering programs where the student's major was in a different engineering specialty.
+Typically such a program would be needed by students entering graduate business education where the student's undergraduate major was in an area other than business.
 The courses in a bridge program typically do not carry degree credit.